Avatar of Paul PlanchonPaul Planchon

 It’s better to have a warning or an error 1% of the time than to have to render a spinner 100% of the time.

-In most of the situation you should not trust the client.
-Trust create a threat vector.
+In most of the situations you should not trust the client.
+Trust creates a threat vector.
 In Karnet, each new chat gets a new ID, unique for you, and for the platform.
-I could have used UUID for that, and when the easy way of just trusting the client.
+I could have used UUID for that, and went the easy way of just trusting the client.

-Instead I went the hard way : when you go on the new chat page, It’s instantly fire a “get new chat id” request to the backend.
-I bet this request will land before you finished writing you question (if you are faster than 100ms, you should become the LLM).
+Instead I went the hard way : when you go on the new chat page, it instantly fires a “get new chat ID” request to the backend.
+I bet this request will land before you finished writing your question (if you are faster than 100ms, you should become the LLM).

 Then, when you send your request on this “new chat”, I use the generated request.

-This is the best way possible : Karnet do not have to trust any user input.
+This is the best way possible : Karnet does not have to trust any user input.

-Finally, this pre-determined ID allow me to create a more readable, a smallId .
-Instead of having to share a nanoID id, you can use an ID made for human like chat-42.
+Finally, this pre-determined ID allows me to create a more readable, a smallId .
+Instead of having to share a nanoID id, you can use an ID made for humans like chat-42.

 At the moment, the rich text editor is not perfect.
 There is a lot of potential in this part of the chat : having access to your last messages, ask a small LLM to reprompt your input, better copy and paste (image, code, files etc)

-Better chat output visualisation is also something I want to work on : avoiding the gray “thinking” pattern most chat interface implement by trying to have custom widget per thinking mode.
+Better chat output visualization is also something I want to work on : avoiding the gray “thinking” pattern most chat interfaces implement by trying to have custom widgets per thinking mode.

-I also want to add agentic feature in the chat, this is yet to come…
+I also want to add agentic features in the chat, this is yet to come…